i-stanko/AsciiArtify/doc/Concept.md

 # Concept: Local Kubernetes Cluster Deployment Tools

 ## Introduction
-The purpose of this document is to compare three tools for deploying local Kubernetes clusters: `minikube`, `kind` (Kubernetes IN Docker), and `k3d` (Kubernetes in Docker).
+The purpose of this document is to compare three tools for deploying local Kubernetes clusters: `minikube`, `kind` (Kubernetes IN Docker), and `k3d`.
 Each tool offers unique features and characteristics that can impact their suitability for the "AsciiArtify" startup's Proof of Concept (PoC) environment.
 This document aims to provide an overview of each tool and make a recommendation based on their analysis.

 ## Tools